-You’ll need just a few easy to find materials to be able to crochet a granny square.
+You’ll need just a few easy to find materials to be able to crochet granny squares.
 Below, we’ll discuss the easiest yarn and crochet hook size for a beginner to start crocheting a granny square with.

-- Yarn: The best yarn for a beginner to crochet a granny square with is a worsted weight (four weight) yarn.
-But keep in mind, this can be crocheted with any size yarn you wish.
+- Yarn: The best yarn for a beginner to crochet a granny square project with is a worsted weight (#4 weight) yarn.
+But to be honest, a granny square can be crocheted with any weight yarn you wish.

 - The example is using Lion Brand Heartland Yarn in Lassen Volcanic.

 - Crochet Hook: The most common hook size used for a four weight yarn is a H 5 mm crochet hook.
 You can use whatever hook size you’d like.
 I suggest reading the yarn label of the yarn you pick for the crochet hook size that is recommended